joonkim2684/joonkim2684.github.io/_pages/coursework.md

 layout: page
 permalink: /coursework/
 title: coursework
 description: Courses taken at UC Berkeley.
 Hand-scribed lecture notes for selected courses.
 Some courses additional deliverables (scribe notes, projects, etc).
-All notes are free for use.
+All notes are free to use by any individuals.
 nav: true
 nav_order: 6
 ---